JohnDeJesus22/100-days-of-code/log.md

 **Today's Progress**: Fixed Line Chart to display correctly

-**Thoughts:** Fixed Line Chart for geometry standard so that it displays properly.
+**Thoughts:** Fixed Line Chart for geometry standard so it displays like Tableau version.
 Although I feel there is probably a better way to do this.
 Looking at more Dash tutorials for interactivity.

 **Link to work:** [First Dash App](https://github.com/JohnDeJesus22/NY-Regents-Cluster-Dashboards/blob/master/DashTest.py)